Restaurant Food Cost: Complete Guide

 Why is my food cost too high?

-High food cost is usually caused by waste, poor purchasing decisions, or lack of waste management systems.
+High food cost usually comes from waste, inconsistent portions, poor purchasing decisions, or lack of systems.